Saskatchewan citizen scientists documenting the province’s birds - Saskatoon | Globalnews.ca

 The Saskatoon Nature Society conducts free field trips all summer with some members submitting their findings to the atlas.

-“The best way to learn or to improve your bird identification skills is to go out with other people,” said Stan Shadick, one of the society’s directors.
+“The best way to learn or to improve your bird identification skills is to go out with other people,” Stan Shadick, one of the society’s directors, said.

 More than one thousand volunteers are expected to contribute to the Saskatchewan Breeding Bird Atlas.